mxochicale-phd/thesis/dependencies/README.md

 Package requirements
 ---
-This thesis has been compiled in machine with Ubuntu 16.04 x64 using the following packages:
+This thesis has been compiled in a machine with
+Ubuntu 16.04 x64 using the following packages:

 # TeX Live 2018
 Follow these instructions for LaTeX installation:
 [https://github.com/mxochicale/latex/tree/master/installation](https://github.com/mxochicale/latex/tree/master/installation)

 # inkspace 0.92.3
-for vector images
+for processing vector files

 ```
 sudo add-apt-repository --yes ppa:inkscape.dev/stable